anish-bhattacharya/EvDNeRF/README.md

 ## Citation
 ```
-@article{bhattacharya2023evdnerf,
-    title={EvDNeRF: Reconstructing Event Data with Dynamic Neural Radiance Fields},
+@inproceedings{bhattacharya2024evdnerf,
+  title={Evdnerf: Reconstructing event data with dynamic neural radiance fields},
   author={Bhattacharya, Anish and Madaan, Ratnesh and Cladera, Fernando and Vemprala, Sai and Bonatti, Rogerio and Daniilidis, Kostas and Kapoor, Ashish and Kumar, Vijay and Matni, Nikolai and Gupta, Jayesh K},
-    journal={arXiv preprint arXiv:2310.02437},
-    year={2023}
+  booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision},
+  pages={5846--5855},
+  year={2024}
 }
 ```